Enric Florit Zacarías

 Publications and preprints

 - Florit, E. Abelian varieties that split modulo all but finitely many primes.
-Preprint [arXiv]
+To appear in Proc.
+AMS [arXiv]

 Abstract.